mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Payment for Missions
-The scale of payment for missions varies depending on how diffi cult the mission is, but also on the characters’ circumstances.
+The scale of payment for missions varies depending on how diffi cult the mission is, but also on the characters' circumstances.
-A band of penniless travellers who make their way from star system to system in low berths might be happy to be paid 5,000 Credits each for two weeks’ work but the crew of a free trader can make hundreds of thousands of credits by spending that time shipping cargo.
+A band of penniless travellers who make their way from star system to system in low berths might be happy to be paid 5,000 Credits each for two weeks' work but the crew of a free trader can make hundreds of thousands of credits by spending that time shipping cargo.
 In fact, characters with huge ship mortgages to maintain will have to turn down unprofi table missions.